Sid-Romero/devops-mastery-labs/README.md

+# AI
+The structure of this repo was purely created with github copilot AI.
+This has be done in order to make it easy for me and let me focus on the actual learning labs !

 # Docker Mastery Labs

 A collection of 35+ hands-on labs to master Docker and Git from A to Z. Each lab is a self-contained mini-project with clear objectives, specific constraints, and validation criteria.
 Progress from beginner to production expert.